near/community/meetings/eng-weekly.md

 The live stream each Monday 4pm GMT (9am PST) can be found: https://youtu.be/nJQnSjsRAD4.
 Past meetings have their own links.

+## Notes -- Monday Dec 14, 2020

+### Chain (Bowen)

+Michael addressed a multitude of perf issues.
+Piotr adds perf metrcis to the actors to get a more detailed view of how the load is distributed accross different actors.
+Mostly done, PR ois out.
+Misha continues working on fixing some issues with the Orphan pool.

+### Infra / SRE (Sandi, Bowen)

+Sandi works on automation to dump call graphs and flame graphs from gperf every six hours;
+Sandi also works on on-call handbook improvements;

+Mario mostly works on finishing up the terraform for RPC nodes, and early work on the SRE work required for bridge, including syncing a full Ethereum node, and the corresponding alerting;

+### Contract Runtime (Nikolay)

+Wasmer is close to releasing 1.0, we won't switch right away, will evaluate the perf first;
+A comprehensive look into properly taking IO costs into account when evaluating gas costs do not show much discrepancy with the current gas costs;
+Augment testing infra with the mechanism to support gas consumption profile (ability to see where most of the gas is spent).

+Frol is asking if 1.0 Wasmer will make nearcore compilable with stable rust.
+Nikolay: actally even Wasmer 0.71 can be made compilable with the stable rust.
+1.0 is also stable rust.

+### Tx Runtime (Eugene) -> Runtime and Friends

+Work on the new gas config;
+Need to rethink the inflation with the new costs, since a tx can now have 300 receipts, not 64.

+Live contract review of berry farm, which uses NEP122.

+Pending publishing a new NEAR SDK.

+### EVM (Alex Sh)

+Assembled all the features related to Phase II, that encompases all the features we want to have when we ship EVM to mainnet.
+Mostly around testing and benching of the EVM, as well as meta transactions (currently meta txs are not implemented).

+Initiating the conversation between the bridge and EVM how to bridge into the EVM vault;

+### Bridge (Alex Sh)

+Upgradable version of the bridge was tested and deployed to the mainnets.

+### Node interfaces (Frol)
+### Explorer (Frol)

+no-std support for Borsh from the community;
+Released the new version of explorer that uses the indexer; Have more accurate statistics such as number of accounts and such, that before were a bit off;
+Yet to be deployed to the default domain.

+Bohdan is working on the accrate estimation of the circulating supply.

+Effort on JsonRPC structured errors;

+Restructuring Borsh repo to be just an umbrella project, with dedicated repos for various implementations.

+### Wallet (Kendall)

+This week release: improved staking UI, balance calculation improvements; Showing function call arguments on the screen;

+Next week release: Ability to disable 2FA; Updated account creating flow, especially around the funding.

 ## Notes -- Monday Dec 7, 2020

 ### Chain (Bowen)